N3S3/Python-3.9-MAC-Spoofer-with-Templates/README.md

 Why to change the Media Access Control (MAC) address?

 The MAC address is a unique identifier.
 Changing the assigned MAC address may allow the user to bypass access control lists on servers or routers, either hiding a computer on a network or allowing it to impersonate another network device.
-It is stored in Networkprotocolls (for example NAT) because of that it can be used to track Your Internetactivity and your Geolocalisation via public networks.
+It is stored in Networkprotocolls (for example NAT) because of that, it can be used to track Your Internetactivity and your Geolocalisation via public networks.

 MAC spoofing is done for legitimate and illicit purposes alike.

 Installation: